 In addition to regular reports to the IJB's Audit & Performance Committee during 2017/18, the Chief Internal Auditor prepares an annual report to the Audit & Performance Committee including an assurance statement containing a view on the adequacy and effectiveness of the systems of internal control.

-The Internal Audit Annual Report 2016/17, received by the Audit & Performance Committee on 16 June 2017, highlights findings which indicate some weaknesses in the internal control environment.
-None of these are considered material enough to have a significant impact on the overall control environment and it is the opinion of the Chief Internal Auditor that the systems of internal control relied upon by the IJB provide reasonable assurance against loss.
+The Internal Audit Annual Report 2016/17, received by the Audit & Performance Committee on 16 June 2017, highlights findings by the IJB's Internal Audit section which indicate some weaknesses in the internal control environment.
+None of these are considered material enough to have a significant impact on the overall control environment and it is the opinions of the Chief Internal Auditor that the systems of internal control relied upon by the IJB provide reasonable assurance against loss.